ke46138/NoDPI/README.md

 4) In some browsers, you may need to disable kyber
 5) Enjoy!

-While the utility is running, you may see a `NON-CRITICAL ERROR`.
-As a rule, these errors are not fatal and there is nothing terrible about them.
-But if you are downloading a file or you need a 100% stable connection, you should disable this utility.

 Please report any problems and malfunctions to us on [the Issues page](https://github.com/GVCoder09/NoDPI/issues)

 <hr>